PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 > Notice three things:
 > * `-X PATCH` before URL.
 It means that this request is available using `HTTP PATCH method`
 > * you have to specify also `data/id` - it's a [JSON API](http://jsonapi.org/) requirement
-> * also `data/type` is important.
+> * also `data/type` is required.
 For example, when you want to work with app resource, specify it's type as `ppms/app`
+> * you can set only parameters you want to update.
+For more apps attributes go to [App edit reference](https://developers.piwik.pro/en/latest/platform/authorized_api/apps/apps_api.html#operation/api_app_edit_v2)

-API will return `204 No Content` status code with an empty response
+API will return `204 No Content` status code with an empty response.

 #### Delete an app